Oppose: The EATS Act Would Undermine State Farmed Animal Protection Laws

 The EATS Act is similar to legislation in previous sessions of Congress that came to be known as the “King Amendment” after its sponsor, then-Representative Steve King of Iowa.
 A broad coalition of advocates for animal protection, food safety, consumer protection, environmental preservation, and rural communities, as well as small farmers, staunchly opposed the King Amendment and helped ensure its defeat in both 2014 and 2018.
 It’s critical that animal advocates help defeat the EATS Act as well.

 The Animal Legal Defense Fund strongly opposes the EATS Act.
-You can take action to defeat this harmful bill by taking action and sending a message to your lawmakers.

 Visit aldf.org/farmedanimals to learn more about the issues farmed animals face on industrial farms.